-Another related result is by Virmani et al. [28].
+Another related result is by Virmani et al. [29].
 Instead of depolarizing noise, they consider "dephasing noise".
-This models phase-errors: rather than replacing a qubit by the completely mixed state with some probability p, dephasing noise applies the Z-gate with probability p/2.
-Virmani et al. [28] show, among other results, that we can efficiently classically simulate any quantum circuit consisting of perfect stabilizer operations, and one-qubit unitary gates that are diagonal in the computational basis and are followed by more than 29.3% dephasing noise.
+This models phase-errors only: while we can view depolarizing noise of strength p as applying one of four possible operations (I,X,Y,Z), each with probability p/4, dephasing noise of strength p applies one of two possible operations, I or Z, each with probability p/2.
+Virmani et al. [29] show, among other results, that any quantum circuit consisting of perfect stabilizer operations, and one-qubit unitary gates that are diagonal in the computational basis and are followed by dephasing noise of strength 29.3%, can be efficiently simulated classically.
 Their result is incomparable to ours for essentially the same reasons as why the Buhrman et al. result is incomparable: a different noise model and a different statement about the resulting power of their noisy quantum circuits.

-Finally, it is known that it is impossible to transmit quantum information through a p-depolarizing channel for p > 1/3 [29].
-As Razborov [20] noticed, this seems to suggest that quantum computation is impossible with depolarizing noise of strength greater than 1/3, but there is no proof that this is the case.
+Finally, it is known that it is impossible to transmit quantum information through a p-depolarizing channel for p > 1/3 [8].
+This seems to suggest that quantum computation over and above classical computation is impossible with depolarizing noise of strength greater than 1/3, but there is no proof that this is indeed the case.